brownag/soilDBdata/README.md

 <!-- README.md is generated from README.Rmd. -->

-# soilDBdata
+# {soilDBdata}

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of soilDBdata is to provide a standard way of building test data sets for the soilDB R package.
+The goal of {soilDBdata} is to provide a standard way of building test data sets for the soilDB R package.

-Test data sets for the soilDB package fall into several categories:
+Test data sets for the {soilDB} package fall into several categories:

 #### 1. NASIS SQLite ‘snapshots’